davidfang00/Julia_Hashcode2014.jl/docs/src/algos.md

 Rather than probabilistically sending cars down to a certain location at the start, another approach would be to determine set locations that we want to send cars to and do so in the most optimal way.
 In short, we want to increase coverage as much as possible by sending cars to explore all sides and areas as much as possible.
 Thus, this approach entails first finding 4 junctions : one at the largest latitude, one at the lowest latitude, one at the largest longitude, and one at the lowest longitude.
 The rationale is to move the cars in these positions so that they start in areas that cover the north, east, south, and west sections.

 Once the 4 junctions have been found that sends them into the north, east, south, and west positions, Dijkstra's algorithm is used to send 4 cars to these positions in the shortest amount of time.

+With our implementation, Dijkstra's algorithm runs in O(V^2).
+However, we are only running Dijkstra's for the frist 4 cars, so it is not such a huge hit on performance.

 This algorithm does not run on its own and is used in addition to the next algorithm discussed that combines all algorithms together (Greedy Lookahead+Dijkstras+Fandown).